soraef/x_storage/packages/x_storage_presigned_url/README.md

 ## Implementation Details

-The `PresignedUrlXStorageDriver` provides the following features:
+The `PresignedUrlXStorageProvider` provides the following features:

-- Network operations implementation using `NetworkXStorageMixin`
+- Network operations implementation using `NetworkProviderMixin`
 - `saveFile`: File upload using PUT request with Presigned URL
 - `loadFile`: File download using network URL
 - `exists`: File existence check using HEAD request